How to disable WordPress heartbeat API to reduce CPU usage

 add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { global $pagenow; if ( $pagenow != 'post.php' && $pagenow != 'post-new.php' ) wp_deregister_script('heartbeat'); }

-*We can tell this by experience as most of the times we left add new post pages open and went on to do other work, this resulted in frequent calls and CPU usage spikes.
+*We can tell this by experience as most of the time we left add new post pages open and went on to do other work, this resulted in frequent calls and CPU usage spikes.

-NOTE : In order to maximize the efficiency of the above variant of enabling Heartbeat we would recommend you to stay logged in only when doing something significant.
+NOTE: In order to maximize the efficiency of the above variant of enabling Heartbeat we would recommend you to stay logged in only when doing something significant.
 If you aren’t using WordPress then it would be a better choice to log out and focus on other work.

 So, this was our How to disable WordPress heartbeat API to reduce CPU usage guide, did you like it?
 If yes, then do comment below.